polartron/midnight/index.md

 <h2>
 C/C++
 </h2>
 I haven't touched this in a couple of years but for the first 6 years this was the main language I did projects with.
-I used a bunch of libraries like boost, SFML, Box2D, glew, json-spirit and learned how absolutely awful it was to deal with project dependencies.
+I used a bunch of libraries like boost, SFML, Box2D, glew, json-spirit and luabind.
 It was the language that taught me about memory usage, stack vs heap and how pointers work.
 My biggest project in this language was a game made in school using an
 <a href="https://github.com/ptrefall/propcomp">Entity Component Library by Pål Trefall</a>
 , SFML and Box2D.

 <h2>
 Networking in Games
 </h2>
-I have in depth knowledge on how the networking stack works down to how diffent types of packet headers are structured.
-I can tell you how TCP differs from UDP and why UDP should be used for high frequency multiplayer games.
-I've used tools like Wireshark, wpe-pro and XVI32 to reverse engineer the network protocol in the early days of Minecraft to make sponge spawning spambots back when creative mode was a thing.
-I've used jittering, congestion and lag-switching to gain an unfair advantage (for research purposes) in games like Planetside 2, Darkfall Online and other games that use *Clientside Authority* and/or *Tickless Simulation*.
-I know and have implemented techniques like delta compression and clientside prediction in Unity and I will keep expanding my knowledge by studying how great netcode is written and how bad netcode can be exploited (again, for research purposes).
+I'm very interested in how games implement their netcode so I know a lot about it.
+I know how to do low level implementations of methods like delta snapshots, prediction and lag compensation and how to boost performance of them using multithreading.

 <hr>
 <h2>